+See the Procurement System for Construction brochure for more information.
 Guidance material is available to assist in managing construction contracts entered into under the Procurement System for Construction.
 This material does not change the legal rights or duties of the parties under a contract.
 For more information, view the disclaimer.

 Under the Agency Accreditation Scheme for Construction Projects (DOCX, 32 KB) requirements, external experts must use the system.
 The assistance offered by NSW Procurement extends to advice on appropriate procurement and contracting strategies, tendering and preparation of tender documents, selection of consultants and contractors, contract administration and on avoiding disputes.